-"20-20-204.
+- "20-20-204.
 Election notice.
-(1) (a) When the trustees of a district call a school election, they shall give notice of the election not less than 10 days or more than 40 days before the election by:
+(1) (a) When the trustees of a district call a school election, they shall give notice of the election not less than 10 days or more than 40 days before the election by: - (i) publishing a notice in a newspaper of general circulation if there is one in the district; - (ii) posting notices in three public places in the district; and - (iii) posting notice on the district's website, if the district has an active website, for 10 days prior to the election. - (b) Whenever, in the judgment of the trustees, the best interest of the district will be served by the supplemental publication or broadcast of the school election notice by any recognized media organization in the district, the trustees may cause the supplemental notification to be made.

-- (i) publishing a notice in a newspaper of general circulation if there is one in the district; - (ii) posting notices in three public places in the district; and - (iii) posting notice on the district's website, if the district has an active website, for 10 days prior to the election.
+- (2) The notice of a school election, unless otherwise required by law, must specify: - (a) the date and polling places of the election; - (b) the hours that the polling places will be open; - (c) each proposition to be considered by the electorate; - (d) if there are trustees to be elected, the number of positions subject to election and the length of term of each position; and - (e) where and how absentee ballots may be obtained; and - (f) where and how late registrants may obtain a ballot on election day. - (3) If more than one proposition is to be considered at the same school election, each proposition must be set apart and separately identified in the same notice or published in separate notices."

-- (b) Whenever, in the judgment of the trustees, the best interest of the district will be served by the supplemental publication or broadcast of the school election notice by any recognized media organization in the district, the trustees may cause the supplemental notification to be made. - (2) The notice of a school election, unless otherwise required by law, must specify: - (a) the date and polling places of the election; - (b) the hours that the polling places will be open; - (c) each proposition to be considered by the electorate; - (d) if there are trustees to be elected, the number of positions subject to election and the length of term of each position; and - (e) where and how absentee ballots may be obtained; and - (f) where and how late registrants may obtain a ballot on election day. - (3) If more than one proposition is to be considered at the same school election, each proposition must be set apart and separately identified in the same notice or published in separate notices."
+{Internal References to 20-20-204:

-{Internal References to 20-20-204: 13-2-301 20-6-604 }
+a13-2-301 x20-6-604 }

-NEW SECTION.
-Section 14.
-Terms of office transition - special purpose district officers.
-An officer of a special purpose district, as defined in 13-1-101, who was elected or appointed to a term of office that would have expired under laws effective on November 3, 2016, shall serve until the election or appointment of a successor under the laws effective on and after
+purpose district officers.
+An officer of a special purpose district, a defined in 13-1-101, who was elected or appointed to a term of office that would otherwise have expired prior to the school election immediately following the expiration of their term, shall serve until the election or appointment of a successor under the laws effective on and after November 4, 2015, which provides for the special purpose district election to be held on the same day as the regular school election in May.